Battle of Wanat: Further actions

 In June 2010, General Campbell revoked the officers' reprimands, citing that they would have a "chilling effect" on ground operations.
 The Army said that the second look at the incident proved that the officers were "... neither negligent nor derelict ..." and "... by their valor and their skill, they successfully defended their positions and defeated a determined, skillful, and adaptable enemy who masses and attacks at times, ways and places of his choosing."
 Secretary of the Army John McHugh was also humbled by their courage, stating "We remain grateful for and humbled by their extraordinary courage and valor."

 Gen. George W. Casey Jr., Army chief of staff further commended the performance of the soldiers:

 In every review and study conducted to date, the courage, valor, and discipline of the soldiers who fought at Wanat have been universally praised.
 These soldiers were well-trained, well-led, and fought bravely to defeat a determined and intense enemy action to overrun their base in Wanat.
 They persevered in a fashion that deserves broad recognition of their bravery and tenacity.
 Our hearts go out to the families of the fallen soldiers.

 Upset over Campbell's decision, family members of those killed in action wrote a letter to the Secretary of the Army asking that the findings of Natonski's investigation be upheld and the reprimands reinstated.
 In addition to the family members, the letter was signed by Senators Daniel Akaka, Jim Webb, Saxby Chambliss, Patty Murray, and Claire McCaskill.

-In November 2010, the U.S. Army's Combat Studies Institute published a historical account of the Battle of Wanat.
-The official U.S. Army history of the battle, published in December 2010, places little blame on the senior officers involved, instead blaming the uncertain nature of war, mistakes by junior officers, lack of knowledge by Army officers on the Wanat region's complex political situation, and lack of intelligence that the attack forces would be drawn from the entire region, not just the local area.
+In November 2010, the CSI published a historical account of the Battle of Wanat.
+The official US Army history of the battle, published in December 2010, places little blame on the senior officers involved, instead blaming the uncertain nature of war, mistakes by junior officers, lack of knowledge by Army officers on the Wanat region's complex political situation, and lack of intelligence that the attack forces would be drawn from the entire region, not just the local area.

+Decorations

+Medal of Honor

+Ryan M. Pitts was awarded the Medal of Honor on July 21, 2014, for actions on July 13, 2008, during the battle.
+As part of the 173rd Airborne Brigade, Sergeant Pitts served as a Forward Observer.
+Along with Salvatore Giunta and Kyle J. White, Pitts was the third recipient of the Medal of Honor from 2nd Battalion, 503rd Infantry Regiment.
+Pitts was medically discharged in 2009.